 The studio – the spiritual home of Queen in Montreux – has been left largely untouched since the last recording in the mid-1990s and provides a chance to discover treasured memorabilia from the band.

-Entry to The Studio Experience is free, as is the casino which is upscale and perfect if you enjoy poker and other gambling games.
+Entry to The Studio Experience is free, as is the casino which is upscale and one of the perfect Montreux things to do if you enjoy a flutter.

 Open: Barrière Casino de Montreux is located right on the lakeside promenade and is open every day.
 The Studio Experience is also open daily from 10.30am until 10pm.